pupil-labs/pupil-docs/src/neon/troubleshooting.md

 1. Wait until the system update has been installed successfully
 1. Tap `Reboot`

-#### The scene camera and eye cameras are not being recorded or recognized in the Neon app!
+#### The scene camera and eye cameras are not being recorded or recognized in the Neon Companion app!
 1. Make sure you use the included black USB-C to USB-C connector cable rather than a third-party cable.
 Third-party USB cables vary widely in their quality and can lead to loss of connection.

 #### The scene video or gaze data cuts off at some point in a recording!